Raven1233/Raven1233/README.md

 <p style="color: transparent;">___________________________________________________________________</p>

-- I’m currently working on my final semester project!!
-- I’m currently learning deep learning and neural networks!!
+- I’m currently learning Next JS and will soon switch to Angular JS!!
-- I’m looking to collaborate on deep learning projects!!
+- I’m looking to collaborate on web development projects!!
-- I’m looking for help with Tensorflow and Pytorch!!
-- Ask me about web development skills!!
+- Current Tech stack: MERN and also serverless with Firebase!!
 - Pronouns: He/Him
 - Fun fact: My handle name is Raven as she was my favourite character from Teen Titans!!!